lsst/dp0-2_lsst_io/data-access-analysis-tools/api-intro.rst

-Another way to access the Rubin data from outside the RSP environment is via the `pyvo <https://pyvo.readthedocs.io/en/latest/>`_ python module, an affiliated package for `astropy <https://www.astropy.org/>`_.
+Another way to access the Rubin data from outside the RSP environment is via the `pyvo <https://pyvo.readthedocs.io/en/latest/>`_ python module, an affiliated `astropy <https://www.astropy.org/>`_ package for `providing access to remote data and services of the Virtual Observatory using python <https://github.com/astropy/pyvo#pyvo>`_.
 By this method, if ``pyvo`` is installed, one can access the RSP TAP service directly from one's own laptop.
 If not, one can access the RSP TAP service from other freely accessible services that have ``pyvo`` pre-installed (like, e.g., NOIRLab's `Astro Data Lab <https://datalab.noirlab.edu/>`_ Jupyter Notebook server).